sbergercnmc/duonovo/README.md

                             haplotype block is not identical by descent. [default 40]
       -t, --test_reference_allele
-                            Test for deNovo Reference reversions (parent is hom_var, proband is het) [default FALSE]
+                            Logical value specifying if positions where the proband is heterozygous and the parent is homozygous for the variant allele should also be tested (the default is `FALSE`) [default FALSE]
       -n coordinates, --candidate_variant_coordinates coordinates
-                            1-based list of chromosome ranges to evaluate for variants, e.g. chr1:12345-12345,chr2:65430-65430.
+                            Vector of 1-based coordinates of candidate variants, e.g. chr1:12345-12345,chr2:65430-65430.
                             [Optional]
       -s FILE, --SRS_vcf_file_path FILE
                             Path to short read duo vcf [Optional]